-7. Reassessment (known as 'referral') may be taken when a student fails to progress to Year 2 of the BSc (Hons) in International Management programme.
+7. Reassessment (known as 'referral') may be taken when a student fails to progress to Year 2 of the BSc (Hons) in International Management with American Business Studies programme.
 A student will fail to progress when an individual course unit mark is below the compensation zone (i.e., 29% or less) or the maximum amount of compensation (40 credits) has been exceeded.
 Referrals can be offered in course units up to a maximum of 80 credits.
 (22, 27)